Cyd Notter

 Date paste or date syrup are other acceptable options since they’re made using only whole dates.
 Here’s my favorite recipe for date paste – and it’s super easy, too.
 Just dates, water, and a blender or food processor.

-If you’re not struggling with sugar addiction, however, The “Plan A” Diet does allow for the occasional use of simple sugar such as adding a small amount of raw cane sugar to your oatmeal or making a recipe that calls for maple syrup.
+If you’re not struggling with sugar addiction, however, The “Plan A” Diet does allow for the occasional use of simple sugar such as adding a small amount of date sugar to your oatmeal or making a recipe that calls for maple syrup.

 (Portions of the above information is taken from the “Deceptive Foods” chapter in The “Plan A” Diet: Combining Whole Food, Plant Based Nutrition with the Timeless Wisdom of Scripture.
 Order a signed copy or learn more by clicking here.)